BeIN Series (Middle East TV channel)

 The networks of beIN Series license content from American production companies, including ABC Studios, Warner Bros.
 Television and Sony Pictures Television.
 Series on the network are dubbed or subtitled with Arabic or Turkish, depending on the region.

 History

-In 2016, the company had launched children channel called CBeebies and ion July of the same year had signed a deal with the AMC Networks International to broadcast The Terror, The Night Manager and Fear of the Walking Dead.
+In 2016, the company had launched a children's channel called CBeebies and in July of the same year had signed a deal with the AMC Networks International to broadcast The Terror, The Night Manager and Fear the Walking Dead.

 In 2017, beIN Series had signed a contract with CBS Studios International and The CW which will allow the company to air such series as MacGyver and Bull, while CBS All-Access will provide beIN with The Good Fight and The Late Late Show with James Corden.
 The same year, the company had signed a deal with Eccho Rights to air New Bride, Winter Sun and Heart of the City on its beIN Drama HD1 channel.

-In 2018, the channel had partnered with BBC Studios to broadcast BBC Earth and kiddie channel CBeebies through Digiturk.
+In 2018, the channel had partnered with BBC Studios to broadcast BBC Earth and children's channel CBeebies through Digiturk.